Thaarai Thappattai Review: A Spectacular Emotional Piece of Art but a Difficult Watch. 3.5/5

 Sasikumar gives a consummate performance.
 The misery shows in the actor’s facial expressions and stance most effectively.
 Varalaxmi’s part in this movie is very, very well played out; she makes you feel that she is actually suffering from the pain that she received.

-While not for those who have a low tolerance of pain and violence, Thaarai Thappattai is must-see viewing for any serious filmgoer for its technical expertise and the fully committed Bala and actors.
+While not suitable for those with a low tolerance for pain and violence, Thaarai Thappattai is must-see viewing for any serious filmgoer for its technical expertise and the fully committed Bala and actors.
 It has the Bala combination of pain, despair, revenge, and justice.
-The violence wasn’t thrown in there for no reason and it was very realistic.
+The violence wasn’t thrown in there for no reason, and it was very realistic.
 It’s one of those films where you purely and genuinely feel sorry for the main characters.
-Character development was really well done and it wasn’t hard to follow the storyline at any point of the film.
+Character development was really well done, and it wasn’t hard to follow the storyline at any point in the film.

 Thaarai Thappattai Ilayaraja

-The visuals, and soundtracks are stunning, and it absolutely draws you into the atmosphere.
-Some of the camera moves are just extraordinary.
-Together with the great camera work and the great performances of both Sasikumar and Varalaxmi this movie is class.
-Everything fits together, the music, with the shots and the situation and the whole storyline.
-The background score is absolutely breathtaking.
-This film transports the viewer to the situations.
+The visuals and soundtracks are stunning, absolutely drawing you into the atmosphere.
+Some of the camera moves are extraordinary.
+Together with the great camera work and the stellar performances of both Sasikumar and Varalaxmi, this movie is top-notch.
+Everything fits together, from the music to the shots, situations, and the entire storyline.
+The background score is breathtaking, transporting the viewer into the situations.
 The natural landscape and lighting each play irreplaceable roles of their own.
-Outstanding work by Ilayaraja – Bala.
+Outstanding work by Ilayaraja and Bala.
 Note: This is the 1000th film of Maestro Ilayaraja.
-The soundtrack is unexpected, dramatic, keeping on its own rhythm, yet adding for better to the overall drama of the movie.
-It is like the emotionally hard hitting Alejandro González Iñárritu films: there is a long void and then similar sharp tragic notes of strings.
+The soundtrack is unexpected, dramatic, maintaining its own rhythm while adding to the overall drama of the movie.
+It is reminiscent of emotionally hard-hitting Alejandro González Iñárritu films: there is a long void, and then similar sharp tragic notes of strings.

 A Spectacular Emotional Piece of Art but a Difficult Watch.